 How much can you afford to borrow for a mortgage?

-Before applying for a mortgage you’ll need to think about more than just whether you can afford the monthly repayments.
-Mortgage providers will be looking at your income and outgoings to see if you can keep up with repayments if interest rates rise or your circumstances change.
+Before applying for a mortgage, you need to think about more than just whether you can afford the monthly repayments.
+Mortgage providers will look at your income and outgoings to see if you can keep up with repayments if interest rates rise or your circumstances change.
 Learn more about how lenders assess how much you can borrow.

 How lenders assess what you can afford

 You can get advice directly from a lender who will discuss their own products.
 You can also speak to an Independent Financial Adviser to find out about a range of different lenders’ mortgages.
 Read Choosing a mortgage for details of where to get advice.

 In the past, mortgage lenders based the amount you could borrow mainly on a multiple of your income.
 This is known as the loan-to-income ratio.